Some ergodic properties of metrics on hyperbolic groups: Introduction and Statement of the main results

 \subsection{Some remarks}

 This paper continues \cite{F:cg} and fixes two flaws in the latter.
-First, in the definition of the coarse-geometric context it is essential to explicitly require quasi-convexity (as in framework \ref{setup}), because it is not implied by being quasi-isometric to a word metric (counter example: $d'=d+\sqrt{d}$ where $d$ is a quasi-convex metric).
+First, in the definition of the coarse-geometric context it is essential to explicitly require quasi-convexity (as in framework \ref{setup}), because it is not implied by being quasi-isometric to a word metric.

-Secondly, it was wrongly assumed in \cite{F:cg} that the double ergodicity (Theorem~\ref{T:double-erg}) was known in the broad coarse-geometric context.
+Secondly, it has been assumed in \cite{F:cg} that the double ergodicity (Theorem~\ref{T:double-erg}) was known in the broad coarse-geometric context; but apparently the ergodicity phenomenon was addressed before in this generality.
 One of the motivations for the present paper was to close this gap, adding along the way some details claimed in \cite{F:cg}, such as the existence of the finite measure fundamental domain (Proposition~\ref{P:mgf}).

-The present paper was motivated by the beautiful work of Garncarek \cite{Ga}, where the double ergodicity (as in Theorem~\ref{T:double-erg}) is needed for the classification of the irreducible unitary representation $\Gamma\to \mathcal{U}(L^2(\bG,[\PSnu]))$.
+The present paper was motivated by the beautiful work of Garncarek \cite{Ga}, where the double ergodicity (as in Theorem~\ref{T:double-erg}) is needed for the classification of the irreducible unitary representation $\Gamma\to \mathcal{U}(L^2(\bG,[\PSnu]))$, extending \cite{Bader+Muchnik}.

+An unpublished earlier version of this paper was circulated and posted on the arXiv in 2017 and it already has a few citation.
+We warn the reader that the current version is not identical to this earlier version - we have added a few more details and several new statements applications.
+Let us also emphasize that we do not make an attempt here to cover the latest literature on the subject, but we should at least point out the recent papers \cite{Reyes} and \cite{CR, CR2} by Reyes and Cantrell--Reyes.